Prickly Pear Cocktail with Bourbon

 Get ready for the perfect happy hour drink: a bourbon prickly pear cocktail!
 This playful yet delicious drink requires only three ingredients and five minutes to make.
 Not only does it taste great, but it also looks beautiful.

 Mr. Fearless Dining and I love to enjoy a refreshing drink after a crazy day or an ordinary day!
-HA!
+That is why I developed this bourbon cactus pear cocktail.
+It is a fun cocktail to make, and all you need are a few easy ingredients.

-To learn more about prickly pears and how to use them and cook with them, check out my guide to prickly pears.
+To learn more about prickly pears and how to use and cook with them, check out my Guide to Prickly Pears.
+I have several delicious fancy drink recipes on the blog if you enjoy craft cocktails.

 Ingredients for this prickly pear cocktail:

-- Prickly Pears.
-See this recipe for how to make the Prickly Pear Syrup.
+• Prickly Pear Syrup – See this recipe for how to make the Prickly Pear Syrup.

 Frequently Asked Questions: